Peterborough Diocesan Guild of Church Bell Ringers.

 Heaviest Bell, Tenor 16-0-10 @ Brixworth;

 “Royal-Headed” Bell @ Winwick;

-Our rural geographical area spans from the Warwickshire county border in the west with the parishes of Crick, Yelvertoft & Lilbourne.
-Following the River Avon county boundary with Leicestershire from Lilbourne to Welford, the boundary then changes to the River Welland at Sibbertoft continuing on to Marston Trussell.
-Walgrave is the most westerly point, whilst Long Buckby & East Haddon are the most southerly villages.
+Our rural geographical area within North-west Northamptonshire spans from the Warwickshire county border in the west incorporating the parishes of Watford, Crick, Yelvertoft & Lilbourne.
+Following the River Avon county boundary with Leicestershire north-eastwards from Lilbourne to Welford, the boundary then changes to the River Welland at Sibbertoft continuing on to Marston Trussell.
+Walgrave is our most eastern tower, whilst Long Buckby & East Haddon towers are to the southern perimeter of our area.

 This website is mainly set up to be a static site whereby readers can check out locations, general practice times, Sunday service times and other technical data etc.

 We also utilise “®Facebook”, “®Twitter” & ®Google+ pages to advise of a variety of bell ringing occasions, however we find on a local basis, “®Whats App” is a useful social media platform.
 Another local, but limited audience social media site is “®NextDoor”.

 Well respected Local Radio also lends a helping hand in informing some of our events.
 These are :-

 - Rugby FM.

 © Dove’s Guide, empty data fields :

 The branch steward is currently embarking upon an update programme by reviewing and adding data information from all of our 31 bell installations for inclusion and publication at ©Dove’s Guide online.
 For up to date progress on this topic, please go to the ” Characteristics ” page on our website.